kizito9898/IT-Documentation/Ticketing-Systems/Zendesk.md

 ✅ Thank the user, apologize where needed, and set expectations

 ---
-## Escalation Process
-- Know how to assign or escalate tickets to the right group.
-- Add proper tags or internal notes before escalating.
----
 ## Creating New Ticket for End User
 - **User reports**: System has fallen off the domain while trying to log in.
 - Reached out to the user and assigned the ticket to myself.
 - Set **urgency high** and **type** as Task.
----

-### Troubleshooting Steps
 - Verified the issue by remoting into the user’s account.
 - Removed and re-added the PC to the company’s domain.

----

 - Reached out to the user to confirm the issue has been resolved.
 - Updated the **work note** (internal notes).
 - **Closed the ticket**.